xqemu/xqemu.com/docs/getting-started.md

 !!! attention

     The XQEMU project does not endorse or promote piracy.
-We don't link to the copyrighted files, or discuss how to acquire them.
+We don't link to copyrighted files, or discuss how to acquire them.
 The best way to acquire these files is to dump them from *your real, physical Xbox*.
 Please don't ask us how to get them.